Coffeelot/cw-crafting/readme.md

 		craftingSkill= 10, -- crafting skill required to craft this.
 Defaults to 0 if unset (optional) craftingTime= 3000, -- crafting time (optional)
         blueprint = 'Lockpick', -- blueprint name.
-Case sensitive to the blueprint name! (optional) jobs = { -- table of job requirements (optional) { type = 'mechanic', level = 2 }, -- example of a job using TYPE rather than name { name = 'police', level = 2 } -- example of a job using specific names
+Case sensitive to the blueprint name! (optional) maxCraft = 20, -- the max amount you can craft in one batch (optional) jobs = { -- table of job requirements (optional) { type = 'mechanic', level = 2 }, -- example of a job using TYPE rather than name { name = 'police', level = 2 } -- example of a job using specific names